 Cannabis for Back Pain Relief

 With half of America now legalizing marijuana in some form, patients across the country are beginning to rely on medical marijuana for chronic back pain and more.
 According to patients, cannabis offers better pain relief than dangerous prescription pills.
 A medical marijuana prescription can be recommended by a MMJ doctor, which allows you to apply for a medical marijuana card.
 You need a valid MMJ card to be able to legally use medical-grade cannabis to treat specific conditions recognized by the state of Ohio as treatable with medical marijuana.
 Chronic pain, such as unrelenting lower back pain, warrant a marijuana recommendation if sever enough.
 There are several forms of ingestion, including marijuana pills, oils, edibles, flowers and more.
 Each state has different rules and regulations for what types of medical marijuana products are legal.

 Medical Marijuana Strains for Back Pain: Indica or Sativa?

 What About CBD to THC Ratios?

 In addition to medical marijuana strains, there are also varying degrees of active therapeutic chemicals in a marijuana plant.
 The two primary chemicals, CBD and THC, have completely different effects on the body.
-Some plants are higher in CBD than THC and some may have higher amounts of THC.
+Some medical marijuana plants are higher in CBD than THC and some may have higher amounts of THC.
 If it’s your first time, you may want to start with a product that is low in THC and higher in CBD.
 Besides, CBD is the heavy lifter of the two cannabis chemicals when it comes to back pain.
 If it doesn’t work at first – don’t be discouraged.
-Patients often must try multiple strains and types of marijuana before they find one that works best for them.
+Patients often must try multiple strains and types of medical marijuana before they find one that works best for them.
 Talk to your MMJ doctor about what type might be best for you to start with.